-Numerous existing sources of geologic information were utilized in the production of the surficial and bedrock geologic maps of the Lowell Quadrangle including subsurface information, USDA NRCS soil survey data, aerial photography, DEM's, satellite imagery, landform characteristics, and LiDAR.
+Numerous existing sources of geologic information were utilized in the production of the surficial and bedrock geologic maps of the Mount Pleasant Quadrangle including subsurface information, USDA NRCS soil survey data, aerial photography, DEM's, satellite imagery, landform characteristics, and LiDAR.
 Where available, engineering borings from public utilities, the Iowa Department of Transportation, and monitoring well records of the USGS were used.
 Subsurface lithologic and stratigraphic information was mostly derived from analysis of water well cutting samples reposited at the IGS and stored in the IGS online GeoSam database.
-Over 900 public and private wells in GeoSam, including 322 strip logs, were reviewed for lithology, stratigraphy and locational accuracy, and updated where needed.
-NRCS digitized soils data (Brown, 1983; Seaholm, 1985; and Lockridge, 1979) provided information regarding shallow rock areas, helped to guide valley mapping units, and defined slope areas where glacial till is exposed.
+Over 180 public and private wells in GeoSam, including strip logs, were reviewed for lithology, stratigraphy and locational accuracy, and updated where needed.
+NRCS digitized soils data (Seaholm, 1985) provided information regarding shallow rock areas, helped to guide valley mapping units, and defined slope areas where glacial till is exposed.
 Bedrock mappers also used the digital soil surveys to help delineate areas of shallow rock outcrop prior to field reconnaissance.
-New geologic information was obtained from field investigations of more than 100 outcrops (including quarry exposures) and logging of well cutting samples for 115 unstudied wells totaling 24,318 feet.
-Quaternary geologists worked with a contract driller and utilized the IGS Giddings probe to drill a mix of solid stem and continuous core holes.
-Twelve new drill holes totaling 1,398 feet were completed in the quadrangle to characterize the Quaternary sediments and establish unit thickness.
-Samples have been submitted to the Quaternary Materials Lab at the University of Iowa's Earth and Environmental Sciences Department for grain-size analysis.
-All results are expected by August, 2017.
-Two samples associated with the Wisconsin slack water deposits were submitted to the Illinois Geological Survey Radiocarbon Dating Laboratory for age analysis.
+New geologic information was obtained from field investigations of 15 outcrops and logging of well cutting samples for 50 unstudied wells totaling 13,347 feet.
+Quaternary geologists utilized the IGS truck mounted Giddings probe to drill a mix of solid stem and continuous core holes.
+Seven new drill holes totaling 220 feet were completed in the quadrangle to characterize the Quaternary sediments and establish unit thickness.
+Samples are being processed for grain-size with all results expected by July, 2019.
+Laboratory data will be incorporated into the online IGS GeoLab database.
+A preliminary study using HVSR passive seismic equipment was conducted to determine depth to bedrock in select areas to assist with producing the bedrock topography map.

-Project geologists combined information from the sources listed above to delineate surficial geologic mapping units at 1:24,000 scale for the Lowell Quadrangle.
-IGS mappers used ArcGIS and on-screen digitizing techniques developed during previous STATEMAP projects.
-The final map entitled 'Surficial Geologic Map of the Lowell 7.5' Quadrangle, Des Moines, Henry, and Lee Counties, Iowa' will be available as a shapefile in the Iowa Department of Natural Resources NRGIS library, as a pdf file on the IGS Publications website, and will be submitted to the USGS National Geologic Map Database.
+Project geologists combined information from the sources listed above to delineate surficial geologic mapping units at 1:24,000 scale for the Mount Pleasant Quadrangle.
+IGS mappers used ArcGIS and onscreen digitizing techniques developed during previous STATEMAP projects.
+The final map entitled 'Surficial Geologic Map of the Mount Pleasant 7.5' Quadrangle, Henry County, Iowa' will be available as a shapefile in the Iowa GEODATA Clearing House (https://geodata.iowa.gov), as a PDF file on the IGS Publications website, and will be submitted to the USGS National Geologic Map Database.
 This Summary Report is also available as a PDF file on the IGS Publications website.